Common Facebook scheduling questions & errors

 - Why doesn't an image load for Facebook link post previews?

-- Content was approved and scheduled but not published.
+- My post was approved and scheduled but not published

 - #32 Page Request Limit Reached

 - Invalid Parameter when trying to schedule content